Kent Griffin: Chairman

 After attending Wake Forest University, Kent started his career in public accounting.
 He later received an M.B.A. from the University of North Carolina – Chapel Hill, and worked as an investment banker for JPMorgan and Raymond James in New York, San Francisco and Tampa, FL focused on real estate and corporate finance.
 Most recently, Kent served as the President and Chief Operating Officer of Biomed Realty Trust Inc., a publicly traded real estate investment trust based in San Diego, CA.

-Kent moved to Mt Pleasant with his wife and two children in 2015, partially drawn to the area by the unique water resources of the larger Charleston community.
-Kent is committed to swimmable, drinkable, fishable waterways worldwide achieved through grassroots advocacy at the local level.
+Kent moved to Mount Pleasant with his wife and two children in 2014, partially drawn to the area by the unique water resources of the larger Charleston community.
+Kent is committed to accessible, clean waterways for all of our community achieved through grassroots advocacy at the local level.

 Alyssondra (Alys) Campaigne: Vice Chair

 Alys grew up on a farm in Maryland where she early became aware of the importance of protecting clean water when a local landfill polluted nearby wells.
-She was inspired to seek a career in environmental policy and spent a decade in Washington DC serving as Legislative Director of the Natural Resources Defense Council (where she worked alongside NRDC Senior Attorney Robert F Kennedy, Jr., founder of the Waterkeer Alliance).
+She was inspired to seek a career in environmental policy and spent a decade in Washington DC serving as Legislative Director of the Natural Resources Defense Council.
 She also served as a Legislative Aide in the U.S. House and Senate, handling climate change and other issues before the Environment and Public Works Committee.

 Alys is a founding principal of Engage Strategies, a policy and strategic consulting firm based in Mount Pleasant, SC.
 She leads assessments for prominent foundations, nonprofit organizations, and businesses that guide major federal and state-level investments to achieve policy change in diverse fields such as juvenile justice, marine plastics reduction, prescription drug abuse, education, food safety, asset inequality and state procurement.
 Alys also helped create and lead the External Affairs department of the Center for American Progress, a nationally influential think tank, managed corporate partnerships at the National Audubon Society, reviewed and recommended environmental grants at the Nathan Cummings Foundation, and worked on congressional political campaigns.
 Alys holds degrees with honors from Wesleyan University and New York University.
-Locally, she serves on the Board of the Palmetto Scholars Academy and as a volunteer Guardian Ad Litem for abused and neglected children.
+Locally, she serves as a volunteer Guardian Ad Litem for abused and neglected children.

 Stuart McCluer: Treasurer